The goat farming will be a highly profitable if you start with patira goat breed but do one thing in mind that start with less numbers of goats.

 The coat color of this goat is pure white without any spot on it.
 The muzzles (nose) of patira goat is pink in color.

 Most of the patira male buck comes without Horns that increases their look.

-you can see the wrinkles on the throat of patira breeding buck.
-The patira buck is mainly used fo enhancing Beauty of upcoming flock.
+you can see the wrinkles on the throat of Patira breeding buck.
+The Patira buck is mainly used for enhancing the Beauty of the upcoming flock.

 the patria goat are expensive compared to other goat breeds because of their quality and their beautiful looks.

 The 3 months old patira goat kid price strats from 10000 to 12000 and 1 to 1.5 years old patira goat breeding buck price is around 40000 to 50000 approximately.

 I have seen one of patira breeding buck which us 2 years old which weighs around 75 kg has been sold in 65 thousand rupees in bhopal in the year of 2018.

 this goats comes under the heavy goat breed.

 The patira goat weight at the age of 3 monts is around 12 to 15 kg approx.